-Children have always been close to the heart of God and as followers of Jesus it is our responsibility to protect, nurture, and pass our faith to children.
-In Small Matters: How Churches and Parents Can Raise Up World-Changing Children, authors Greg Nettle and Santiago “Jimmy” Mellado offer a model of discipleship that encourages parents to raise up the next generation to be deeply committed to and in love with Jesus.
+Children have always been close to Jesus' heart.
+As his followers, it's our responsibility to protect, nurture, and pass our faith to children.
+In Small Matters: Why Children Are Such a Big Deal, authors Greg Nettle and Jimmy Mellado offer a model of discipleship that encourages parents to raise up the next generation to be deeply committed to and in love with Jesus.

 About the Authors